jrzkaminski/smol-llm-research/agents_knowledge_base/agent_frameworks/metagpt.md

 > [!IMPORTANT]
-> TL;DR MetaGPT is a meta-programming framework leveraging LLM-based multi-agent collaboration with human-inspired SOPs for structured task execution.
+> TL;DR: MetaGPT is a meta-programming framework leveraging LLM-based multi-agent collaboration with human-inspired SOPs for structured task execution.
 It outperforms previous systems like AutoGPT and ChatDev in generating robust, executable software solutions, achieving state-of-the-art results on benchmarks.
 The framework introduces structured communication, role specialization, and an iterative feedback mechanism, making it highly efficient and error-resistant.

 ## Introduction: